VNG-Realisatie/nlx/docs/docs/try-nlx/consume-an-api.md

 ## Introduction

 To use an API that is provided via NLX, you need to route traffic through an **outway** onto the network.
-We will use the certificate which we've setup in [Retrieve a demo certificate ](../retrieve-a-demo-certificate.md), to make sure traffic is encrypted between your and other nodes.
+We will use the certificate which we've setup in [Retrieve a demo certificate](./retrieve-a-demo-certificate.md), to make sure traffic is encrypted between your and other nodes.

 ### Verification